Table of Contents[Hide][Show]

 The TSA 3-1-1 Rule

-Each passenger may carry liquids, gels and aerosols in travel-size containers that are 3.4 ounces or 100 milliliters.
+Each passenger may carry liquids, gels, and aerosols in travel-size containers that are 3.4 ounces or 100 milliliters.
 Each passenger is limited to one quart-size bag of liquids, gels, and aerosols.
-Common travel items that must comply with the 3-1-1 liquids rule include toothpaste, shampoo, conditioner, mouthwash, and lotion.
+Common travel items that must comply with the 3-1-1 liquids rule include toothpaste, shampoo, conditioner, perfume, mouthwash, deodorant, and lotion.

 Here’s a link to the TSA website advising what food can be brought with you on your Allegiant flight.
 This only applies to food you are bringing from home through security.
 Once you get through security, you can bring just about any food on the plane that you buy at the airport.

 Allegiant Airlines allows live animals/pets (domestic cats and dogs only) in the passenger cabin of the aircraft in a soft-sided carrier for flights within the 48 contiguous states.
 Travel to international destinations and U.S. territories, including San Juan, Puerto Rico may not accept all pets.

 Allegiant does not allow pets to be checked as baggage.